Changes in the Management Board of ElectroMobility Poland

 The energy storage unit collects surplus electricity from the panels – supplying the home when solar production decreases.
 Additionally, the car can replace or supplement the energy storage unit.

 Utilizing bidirectional charging optimizes energy consumption.
-Energy stored in the EV can power the home during peak hours, reducing monthly bills and compensating for grid deficits.
+The energy stored in an EV can power a home during peak hours, reducing monthly electricity bills and helping to offset grid shortages.

 In case of a power outage, the electric vehicle supplies power to the home.
 Excess stored energy can be sold back to the grid, supplementing energy shortages.